 Renewable fuels, primarily fuel-grade ethanol, are used for a variety of purposes, including as octane enhancers for premium gasoline and to enable refiners to produce greater quantities of lower octane blend stock; for fuel blending to extend fuel supplies and reduce reliance on crude oil and refined products; and to comply with a variety of governmental programs, in particular, the national Renewable Fuel Standard, or RFS, which was enacted to promote alternatives to fossil fuels.
-Under the RFS, the mandated use of all renewable fuels rises incrementally and peaks at 36.0 billion gallons by 2022, of which 15.0 billion gallons are required from conventional, or corn-based, ethanol.
+Under the RFS, the mandated use of all renewable fuels rose incrementally and peaked at 36.0 billion gallons in 2022, of which 15.0 billion gallons were required to be produced from conventional, or combased, ethanol.
 The RFS allows the Environmental Protection Agency, or EPA, to adjust the annual requirement based on certain facts and circumstances.
-In 2022, the EPA proposed 15.0 billion gallons for both 2024 and 2025.
+The EPA has set its annual requirements for conventional ethanol to 15.0 billion gallons for each of 2023, 2024 and 2025.
 See "-Governmental Regulation".

-According to the Renewable Fuels Association, the domestic fuel-grade ethanol industry produced 15.4 billion gallons of ethanol in 2022, up from 15.0 billion gallons in 2021.
-According to the United States Department of Energy, total annual gasoline consumption in the United States is approximately 134.8 billion gallons and total annual fuel-grade ethanol consumption represented approximately 11% of this amount in 2021.
-We anticipate that continued limited opportunities for gasoline refinery expansions and the growing importance of reducing CO_2 emissions through the use of renewable fuels will generate additional growth in the demand for fuel-grade ethanol.
+According to the Renewable Fuels Association, the domestic fuel-grade ethanol industry produced over 15.5 billion gallons of ethanol in 2023, up from 15.4 billion gallons in 2022.
+According to the United States Department of Energy, total annual gasoline consumption in the United States is approximately 137 billion gallons and total annual fuel-grade ethanol blended with gasoline represented approximately 10.4% of this amount in 2023.
+We anticipate that continued limited opportunities for gasoline refinery expansions and the growing importance of reducing CO_2 emissions using renewable fuels will generate additional growth in the demand for fuel-grade ethanol.